What is GIST?

-A Brief History of GIST Cancer:
+A brief history of GIST

-Although the term “GIST” was first used in 1983 (by Mazur and Clark), the 1998 discovery by Hirota that GIST tumors can contain mutations in the c-kit gene marked the beginning of a new understanding and reclassification of sarcomas of the GI tract.
-Prior to the year 2000, GISTs were previously classified as one of many types of soft tissue sarcoma (STS) including tumors of smooth-muscle origin (most commonly leiomyosarcoma, and also leiomyoma or leiomyoblastoma) and of neural-crest origin (eg, schwannoma, or nerve sheath tumor).
+Although the term “GIST” was first used in 1983 (by Mazur and Clark), the 1998 discovery by Hirota and colleagues that GIST tumor cells often have mutations in the KIT gene marked the beginning of a new understanding and reclassification of sarcomas of the gastrointestinal (GI) tract.
+Prior to the year 2000, GISTs were previously misclassified as other types of soft tissue sarcoma (STS), including tumors of smooth-muscle origin (most commonly leiomyosarcoma, and also leiomyoma or leiomyoblastoma) and those of neural-crest origin (e.g., schwannoma, or nerve sheath tumor).

 Most tumors previously diagnosed as Gastrointestinal Autonomic Nerve Tumors (GANTs) are also now classified as GISTs and contain essentially the identical KIT mutations as GIST.
 What establishes GIST as a separate diagnosis from these other soft tissue sarcomas is not only the description of where the tumor is located, but also the presence or “expression” of the KIT protein (also called CD117).
 Most GIST patients are also “CD34 positive”, “DOG1 positive” and “desmin negative”.
 A small percentage of GISTs are KIT-negative.